developepper/capsaicin/docs/cli.md

 Behavior:

-- create a manual ticket because planning-loop automation is handled separately
+- create a manual ticket for direct implementation work
 - insert the ticket in `ready`
 - insert acceptance criteria in `pending`
 - print a human-readable ticket brief to stdout (rendered file output to